 Huntington Bancshares in Focus

-Headquartered in Columbus, Huntington Bancshares (HBAN) is a Finance stock that has seen a price change of -20.36% so far this year.
-The regional bank holding company is currently shelling out a dividend of $0.16 per share, with a dividend yield of 5.05%.
-This compares to the Banks - Midwest industry's yield of 2.66% and the S&P 500's yield of 1.74%.
+Huntington Bancshares (HBAN) is headquartered in Columbus, and is in the Finance sector.
+The stock has seen a price change of -6.16% since the start of the year.
+The regional bank holding company is paying out a dividend of $0.16 per share at the moment, with a dividend yield of 4.28% compared to the Banks - Midwest industry's yield of 2.79% and the S&P 500's yield of 1.56%.

 Taking a look at the company's dividend growth, its current annualized dividend of $0.62 is up 2.5% from last year.
-Over the last 5 years, Huntington Bancshares has increased its dividend 4 times on a year-over-year basis for an average annual increase of 11.96%.
+In the past five-year period, Huntington Bancshares has increased its dividend 4 times on a year-over-year basis for an average annual increase of 9.37%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Huntington Bancshares's current payout ratio is 45%.
-This means it paid out 45% of its trailing 12-month EPS as dividend.
+Right now, Huntington Bancshares's payout ratio is 45%, which means it paid out 45% of its trailing 12-month EPS as dividend.

 HBAN is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2022 is $1.42 per share, which represents a year-over-year growth rate of 31.48%.
+The Zacks Consensus Estimate for 2022 is $1.46 per share, with earnings expected to increase 35.19% from the year ago period.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, HBAN is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report